Tiosphere/iccs372-vending-machine/readme.md

 ## About

 ### This is the work for the first assignment in ICCS 372 course.
-You can check latest changes in [changelog](changelog.md).
+You can check for latest changes in [changelog](changelog.md).

 * ### Purpose